netdata/netdata-demo-site/gvpe/README.md

 3. When the script finsihes successfully, all systems that are using `systemd` will be running `gvpe` (binaries and script will be saved at `/usr/local/sbin` and configuration at `/etc/gvpe`).
 For non-systemd systems you will have to ssh to the nodes manually and add `/usr/local/sbin/gvpe-supervisor.sh start` to your `/etc/rc.local` or `/etc/local.d`.
 Run it also by hand to start gvpe without rebooting.
 You will not need to do this again.
 Re-executing `provision-gvpe.sh` will restart `gvpe` even on these nodes.

 4. For most systems, no firewall change should be needed.
 Yes, gvpe will get connected without any change to your firewall.
 The reason is that all nodes are attempting to connect to all other nodes.
 So firewalls will encounted both incbound and outbound communications, making them believe the connection was an outbound one that should be allowed.
-This allows connections to be established without altering the firewall, at least of UDP communication.
+This allows connections to be established without altering the firewall, at least for UDP communications.
 Of course you will need to configure the firewall for all nodes if you use any `dynamic` nodes.

 5. You can see the status of all nodes by running [`/usr/local/sbin/gvpe-status.sh`](sbin/gvpe-status.sh) on each node.
 You will get something like this: